All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will GH peptides affect my menstrual cycle?

 There are no well-documented effects of GH peptides on menstrual regularity at standard therapeutic doses.
-However, any hormonal intervention has the potential to cause changes.
+But any hormonal intervention has the potential to cause changes.
 Track your cycle and report any irregularities to your provider.

 Are GH peptides safe for women taking birth control?